Neuro-Infections

 Dr. med.
 Carlo Brogna

-Researches the connection between viruses, bacteriophages, and neurotoxins.
+Shapes research on the toxic connection between viruses, bacteriophages, and chronically infected biofilms in the gut.

 Related Articles